qrman/qrman.github.io/_posts/2017-02-09-pipeline-pattern-plumber-quest.markdown

 {% endhighlight %}

-Stream look nice but last step - getting result data - is quite lame.
-We have to call `findFirst()` which return Optional and `get()` at the end.
-The other way is to call `collector()` and grab first element of result list.
+Stream looks nice, but last step - getting result data - is quite lame.
+We have to call `findFirst()` which returns Optional and `get()` at the end.
+The other way is to call `collector()` and take first element of result list.

 ### Functions for purists ###

 Last approach uses `Function` API.
-The true is that functions were used under the hood in Optional and Stream examples.
+The truth is that functions were used under the hood in Optional and Stream examples.
-Right now we will use function explicit.
+Right now we will use function explicitly.
 Here we go:

 {% highlight java %}